-This park actually lies to the west of the hospital complex, not to its south.
-The misleading name stems from the fact that the original Bellevue Urban Renewal Area was located at Kips Bay Plaza on East 30th Street, and this park lies just to the south of that site.
-The Bellevue South Urban Renewal Project, which began in 1959, dramatically changed the face of a 17-block area on Manhattan’s East Side, running from 23rd to 30th Streets between First and Second Avenues.
-This project was a source of much controversy among area residents, some of whom desired rehabilitation of older structures, rather than complete razing and rebuilding.
-Ultimately, tenements and old factory buildings gave way to a new, vibrant community centered on a complex of eight mixed-income apartment buildings known as Phipps Plaza.
+This parkland fell within the Bellevue Urban Renewal Area that included Kips Bay Plaza on East 30th Street.
+The urban renewal project began in 1959, and dramatically changed the face of Manhattan’s East Side from East 23rd to East 30th Streets between First and Second Avenues.
+This was controversial among area residents, some of whom desired rehabilitation of older structures, rather than complete razing and rebuilding.
+Ultimately, tenements and old factory buildings gave way to a new, transformed community centered on a complex of eight mixed-income apartment buildings known as Phipps Plaza.

-Bellevue South Park was mapped in 1966, a welcomed green space for the increasingly residential neighborhood.
-The park fell victim to New York City’s severe fiscal crisis of the mid-1970s and was left undeveloped for some time.
-In the late 1970s, the city agreed to pay for the construction of the park after Community Board Six and residents of the neighborhood promised to cover all of the expenses needed for its maintenance.
-The park opened in November 1979, and the Better Bellevue Association saw to its maintenance for the next seven years.
-The Association, a coalition of residents and nearby institutions including the Phipps Plaza Community Center, the Parks Council, the New York City Environmental Fund, and Community Board Six, organizes senior activities, lunchtime concerts, and children’s programs.
+Bellevue South Park was mapped in 1966, a welcome green space for the increasingly residential neighborhood but was undeveloped for several years, a victim of the city’s fiscal crisis in the mid-1970s.
+In the late 1970s, the city agreed to pay for the construction of the park after Community Board Six and residents of the neighborhood promised to cover the expenses needed for its maintenance.
+The park opened in November 1979, and the Better Bellevue Association maintained it for the next seven years.
+The Association, a coalition of residents and nearby institutions including the Phipps Plaza Community Center, the Parks Council, the New York City Environmental Fund, and Community Board Six, organized senior activities, lunchtime concerts, and children’s programs.